9 Superior Tips For Resin Art Beginners

 5. Removing Bubbles

-When working with resin you are going to notice that bubbles occur.
-They begin often in the stirring and mixing process.
-Once you pour the resin you will notice many bubbles on the surface.
-Some will be large and unsightly.
-Others may be small and throughout the resin artwork.
+When working with resin, you will notice bubbles.
+They often begin in the stirring and mixing process.
+Once you pour the resin, you will notice many bubbles on the surface.
+Some will be large and unsightly, while others may be small and throughout the resin artwork.

 The best way to remove bubbles is to run a heat gun over the surface of your resin project.
 Hold the heat gun a bit away, but enough to blow on the surface.
 You will almost instantly see many of the bubbles popping and vanishing.